 While fraud isn’t new – we’ve all had the suspicious emails and texts about orders we’ve never placed - some of these are getting increasingly harder to spot.

-We spoke to Sam Ryan and Mike Lea-Smith at Virgin Money to find out more about the most common types of fraud and for tips on how you can stay safe against scams.
+We spoke to Sam a Cyber Strategy Consultant and Miriam a Customer Support Training Manager from Virgin Money to find out more about the most common types of fraud and for tips on how you can stay safe against scams.

 1. What are the main types of fraud people should be aware of?

 This is one of the most common types of fraud.
 It’s when fraudsters send emails and messages impersonating trusted authorities and well-known brands.

 Financial services brands are commonly impersonated because criminals can exploit people’s natural concerns for their money, but there’s also been fraud around the NHS, HMRC, parcel delivery firms, social media companies and other familiar organisations.
 Typically, the emails link to a fake log-in page and ask you to enter your username and password.
 Criminals will then use this to steal information or try the same password to access other things like your bank account (this is why you should never, ever recycle passwords!).

 Unfortunately, there’s been a recent rise in online fraudsters targeting people in financial difficulty Link opens in a new window with messages sent via email and text promising energy and council tax rebates as well as encouraging people to apply for a “cost of living payment” and impersonating genuine government support packages.
 For help with the cost of living crisis, check out our Money on your mind Link opens in a new window section.